 - 4. SMG meets approximately monthly and focuses on strategy, policy and performance. - 5.
-Business may also be dealt with by correspondence.
-Such a matter must be agreed by the C/CEx, circulated to all SMG members, and noted at the next meeting as agreed. - 6.
+By exception, business may also be dealt with by correspondence.
+Such a matter must be agreed by the C/CEx, circulated to all SMG members, and noted at the next meeting. - 6.
 The C/CEx approves the agenda and papers for SMG.
 In so doing, the C/CEx must be satisfied that any matter proposed requires consideration by SMG.
 It is for the SMG member proposing the matter to so satisfy the C/CEx.
-In particular, attention will be given to: - implications for equality, good relations, financial or legal matters; - whether the item is within delegated authority; - whether the item is cross-Directorate; - whether sufficient consultation has occurred; - whether the item could instead be agreed by correspondence; and
+In particular, attention must be given to: - Whether the item is novel, contentious or politically sensitive; and - Whether the item is within delegated authority.

-- whether the item is novel, contentious or politically sensitive. - 7.
-Administrative support is provided by the Commission and Chief Executive's Office.
-It will endeavour to distribute papers at least four working days before each meeting. - 8.
+- 7. Administrative support is provided by the Commission and Chief Executive's Office.
+It will endeavor to distribute papers at least four working days before each meeting. - 8.
 All papers for consideration by SMG must be submitted using the agreed template. - 9.
 A draft action list and minutes will be prepared for consideration by SMG within a target of 5 working days of a meeting.
 Approved minutes will aim to be published on AssISt and the Assembly website no later than 15 working days after the meeting.
-Unrestricted papers will also be published on AssISt within the same timeframe.
+Unrestricted papers will also be published on AssISt within the same timeframe. - 10.
+All members of SMG attend the Secretariat Audit and Risk Committee (SARC).
+SARC supports the C/CE (in her role as Accounting Officer), the Assembly Commission and SMG in their responsibilities for issues of risk, control and governance by reviewing the comprehensiveness of assurances in meeting the organisation's assurance needs and reviewing the reliability and integrity of these assurances.